MiczFlor/RPi-Jukebox-RFID/README.md

 Celebrating all the great designs of 2019, I put together a calendar for 2020.
 If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/639).

 The PDF is about 6MB and will print well on A2 paper size, but it should also look good on larger poster sizes.
-Thanks to all of the contributors, designers and makers.
+Thanks to all the contributors, designers and makers.
 Have a good start into 2020 and keep up the good work!
 ![The 2020 Phoniebox Calendar](docs/2020-Phoniebox-Calendar.jpg "The 2020 Phoniebox Calendar")

 * [Download the 2020 Phoniebox Calendar PDF here](https://drive.google.com/file/d/1krb8G8Td1Vrf3sYWl44nZyuoJ0DIC5vX/view?usp=sharing)